jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 the [RS-232](http://en.wikipedia.org/wiki/RS-232) standard).
 Friends and other projects kept me from writing a software signal interpreter that summer.
-It wasn't until I had settled into my freshman year of college that I finally sat down and coded up a truly awful, barely working interpreter in Java.
+It wasn't until I had settled into my freshman year of college that I finally sat down and coded a truly awful, barely working stackmat interpreter in Java.

 I kept this project secret, confiding only in [Darren Kwong](https://www.worldcubeassociation.org/results/p.php?i=2005KWON01).